 Our base of operations for the next five days of intensive training is the Women’s Health building, which has been an ongoing construction project for years.
 On the first NYAGI trip to Nepal, Team 1 learned that this is by no means uncommon in Nepal: buildings are frequently completed sporadically as the funds are available, so construction is often a lengthy, continuous process.
 Given that there is little waiting room inside, families sit outside on thin plastic mats, usually in the hot sun, while they wait for care or for news from the delivery room upstairs.

-Once settled into the classroom, the team is introduced to the students, thirty wonderful SBAs – skilled birth attendants – who have traveled from regions all throughout Nepal to participate in the program.
-Some took five days to get here, making our journey from the States seem easy by comparison.
+Once settled into the classroom, the team is introduced to the participants, thirty wonderful SBAs – Skilled Birth Attendants – who traveled from regions throughout Nepal to participate in our program.
+Some travelled five to seven days, making our journey from the States seem easy by comparison.
 Following a brief ceremonial greeting from representatives of the OB/GYN department and Dhulikhel Hospital, the course itself officially begins.

-Enthusiastic teamwork between the NYAGI team, the incredibly motivated SBA students, the Dhulikhel Hospital staff, and One Heart Worldwide assistants is what allows us to bridge the gap between cultures and languages.
+Enthusiastic teamwork between the NYAGI team, the SBA students, the Dhulikhel Hospital staff, and One Heart Worldwide assistants is what allows us to bridge the gap between cultures and languages.

 Course Day 2

 The second day marks the beginning of training via obNAV software.
 The team distributes thirty iPads generously donated by companies for the NYAGI Project.
 The repurposed iPads have been preloaded with the obNAV software, specifically designed for continued learning upon the SBA’s return to their rural clinics.